samstevenm/Alexa-BACNet-Bridge/README.md

 #### Install [WACnet](https://hvac.io/docs/wacnet)
 Save `wacnet-x.x.x-standalone.jar` somewhere.
 I chose `/opt/wacnet/wacnet-x.x.x-standalone.jar`
-Manually run [WACnet](https://hvac.io/docs/wacnet) run with: `java -jar wacnet-2.1.4-standalone.jar`
+Manually run [WACnet](https://hvac.io/docs/wacnet) run with: `java -jar wacnet-2.1.4-standalone.jar` If it fails, you probably need java: `sudo apt-get install default-jre`

 ##### Access in web broswer at: http://localhost:47800
 Click on [API](http://localhost:47800/api/v1/swagger/index.html?url=/api/v1/swagger.json#!/BACnet/put_bacnet_devices_device_id_objects_object_id) in the upper right, then BACnet, then PUT.
 Here you'll have a console to send BACnet commands to your devices.
 This can be used to generate the required `curl` commands for the *on_cmd*s and *off_cmd*s.
 A `curl` HTTP put request to turn lights ON by setting the Binary Value (BV) for "Lighting State" to a "present-value" of 1, for a given "instance-id" 1764010 would look like: